Alison Simone Dip, Counselling. FdSc, Counselling. BSc (Hons) Counselling. MBACP

 - Post-traumatic stress disorder (PTSD)

-I offer mobile appointments in Warrington, Widnes, Runcorn, and surrounding areas, in addition to telephone and email counselling.
+I offer mobile appointments in Warrington, Widnes, Runcorn, and surrounding areas.

 I also offer Walk & Talk Therapy.